-The task had to be undertaken in the face of competing shipping demands for the demobilization of long-service troops, British redeployment, and civil relief in Europe.
+The task had to be undertaken in the face of competing shipping demands for the demobilization of long-service troops, British redeployment and civil relief in Europe.
 By the time the war in Europe ended, some 150,000 men had moved from Europe directly to the Pacific; but a larger transfer from the United States had scarcely begun.

-In the Pacific, General of the Army Douglas MacArthur and Fleet Admiral Chester W. Nimitz had been sparing no effort to expand ports and ready bases to receive the expected influx and to mount invasion forces.
-By midsummer of 1945 most responsible leaders in Japan realized that the end was near.
-In June, those favoring a negotiated settlement had come out in the open, and Japan had already dispatched peace feelers through the Soviet Union, a country it feared might also be about to enter the war in spite of a nonaggression treaty between the two nations.
+In the Pacific, General of the Army Douglas MacArthur and Fleet Adm.
+Chester W. Nimitz had been sparing no effort to expand ports and ready bases to receive the expected influx and to mount invasion forces.
+By midsummer of 1945, most responsible leaders in Japan realized that the end was near.
+In June, those favoring a negotiated settlement had come out in the open, and Japan had already dispatched peace feelers through the Soviet Union, a country it feared might also be about to enter the war in spite of a nonaggression treaty between the nations.

 As early as the Tehran Conference in late 1943, Soviet leader Joseph Stalin had promised to enter the war against Japan, and all agreed at Yalta in February 1945 that the USSR would do so three months after the defeat of Germany.
 At the Potsdam Conference in July 1945, the Soviet Union reaffirmed its agreement to declare war on Japan.
-The United States, Britain, and China issued the Potsdam Declaration calling upon Japan to surrender promptly; at about the same time, President Harry S. Truman decided to employ the newly tested atomic bomb against Japan in the event of continued Japanese resistance.
+The United States, Britain and China issued the Potsdam Declaration calling upon Japan to surrender promptly; at about the same time, President Harry S. Truman employed the newly tested atomic bomb against Japan in the event of continued Japanese resistance.